History of YouTube: Rise of YouTube stars and feature trim down (2013–2019)

-In early 2013, YouTube introduced a new layout for channels known as "One Channel", which added the ability to put playlists into shelves on the channel front page, but removed custom backgrounds.
+In March 2013, YouTube introduced a new layout for channels known as "One Channel", which added the ability to put playlists into shelves on the channel front page, but removed custom backgrounds.
 Formerly unified channel pages were separated into multiple sub pages such as "Videos", "Playlists", "Discussion" (channel comments), "Channels" (featured by user), and "About" (channel description, total video view count, join date, outlinks).
 This layout was initially optional, with a transitional period taking place between March 8 and June 5 after which it has been made permanent for all users.
 This layout formed the basis of the one currently used going forward.

 In March 2013, the number of unique users visiting YouTube every month reached 1 billion.
 In the same year, YouTube continued to reach out to mainstream media, launching YouTube Comedy Week and the YouTube Music Awards.
 Both events were met with negative to mixed reception.

 Automatically generated playlists known as "YouTube Mix" were first rolled out in April 2013.
 A year later, the feature was rolled out to the mobile app for Android OS.
 A similar feature called "YouTube Radio" for continuous music playback in resemblance to radio stations was tested in February 2015.

 Since approximately July 9, 2013, the first page of videos' comment section is no longer included in the watch page's static HTML source code, but instead loaded subsequently through AJAX.

 A picture-in-picture mode for browsing within the app while watching was introduced to the mobile app in August 2013.
 At a similar time, channel hover cards were first implemented to the desktop site, which are tooltips previewing channel details that appear when pointing at channel names with the mouse cursor.
 These details include the header image, subscriber count, subscribe button, and a snippet of the channel description text.
 Additionally, a play symbol ("▶") to indicate a playing video in the page title was added to the desktop site.
 But it has been rendered obsolete the following years as desktop web browsers were equipped with an indicator for audio-playing tabs.